advance100/doc_webpack/node.js-api.md

 ### `stats.hasWarnings`

-Returns `true` if there were errors while compiling.
+Returns `true` if there were warnings while compiling.

 ### `stats.toJson(options)`